Java Web Start : Java Glossary

 </shortcut>

-In any case, you can safety delete desktop launch icons or menu items if JAWS created them inappropriately.
+In any case, you can safety delete desktop launch icons or menu items if JWS created them inappropriately.
 In JDK 1.5, you can also install or uninstall shortcuts with Start ⇒ Settings ⇒ Control Panel ⇒ Java ⇒ General ⇒ Temporary Internet Files ⇒ Settings ⇒ User ⇒ Application ⇒ right click ⇒ Install Shortcuts.
 This feature was removed in JDK 1.6.

-If you want JAWS to recreate menu and/or desktop shortcuts, delete both the menu item and the desktop icon, then run javaws -viewer on the command line then click the Java Web Start short cut arrow button to create the shortcuts.
+If you want JWS to recreate menu and/or desktop shortcuts, delete both the menu item and the desktop icon, then run javaws -viewer on the command line then click the Java Web Start short cut arrow button to create the shortcuts.
 If either one exists, javaws.exe won’t create the other.
 It also might not create them where you were expecting, so look around.

 Then you can right click drag ⇒ copy that desktop icon wherever you want onto your menu.